eagle840/killercoda-labs/workInProgress/netpy/step2.md

 `pipdeptree -h`{{execute}}

-need to check that it's sending data to es
+need to check that it's sending data to es check!

+need to

+- set the index name with date and time
+- create a config file
+- review what 'scheme' does.
+It errored without it
+- add a web interface with streamlit (nice to have)

 '''
 import time